 Why am I qualified to be your tutor?

-I've helped many college students improve their grades in literature and composition courses and polish their writing and essays.
-I've also helped adults in the workforce elevate the quality of their reports, letters, and memos to top-level standards.
+I've helped many college students improve their grades in English literature and composition courses and polish their writing and essays.
+I've also helped adults in the workforce elevate the quality of the English in their reports, letters, and memos to top-level standards.

 Eventually I went through two years of formal training in ESL teaching at the New School, graduating with a Certificate in ESL teaching.
 I gained valuable classroom experience in supervised ESL teaching and continue to take professional development courses in the field.